zeppelinos/zos-docs/docs/docs/stdlib.md

 - `TokenVesting`
 - `SplitPayment`

-The source code for these contracts can be found in the [`zos-release`](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/zos-release/contracts) branch of the `OpenZeppelin/openzeppelin-solidity` repository.
+The source code for these contracts can be found in the [OpenZeppelin/openzeppelin-zos](https://github.com/OpenZeppelin/openzeppelin-zos) repository.